The Beat Beginner

 quote

 If you decide that your own gear isn’t right, plan ahead and try to borrow or rent something that might be a better match.
-Some studios have their own “house” drum kit you can use, however, it’s a good idea to bring your own cymbals, snare, kick pedal and drum throne to make sure that you can get the sound you want and be physically comfortable.
+Some studios have their own “house” drum kit you can use, however, it’s a good idea to bring your own cymbals, snare, kick pedal and drum throne (available in Europe) to make sure that you can get the sound you want and be physically comfortable.

 If possible, check out any studio or borrowed equipment ahead of time.
 If you’re not sure about what gear you’ll be playing, it’s often smart to bring your own stuff despite the extra lugging.
 You’ll be glad you did once you get set up and dial in that perfect sound.

 It’s also important to make sure all the equipment you’re using is in good condition to record.
-Check to make sure the drum heads are in decent shape (more on that later), and that the hardware can withstand a long day of playing, i.e., no broken boom stands, loose floor tom legs, stripped screws, missing felts or wing nuts, busted snare throw-offs, or duct-taped pieces.
+Check to make sure the drum heads (shop drumheads in Europe, too) are in decent shape (more on that later), and that the hardware can withstand a long day of playing, i.e., no broken boom stands, loose floor tom legs, stripped screws, missing felts or wing nuts, busted snare throw-offs, or duct-taped pieces.
 Once the recording process begins, you’ll be able to focus on the music itself rather than worrying that your gear may fall apart in the middle of an awesome take.

 Tuning Your Drums for the Studio